Financial Goals: Strategies for Staying Accountable

 Keep these strategies in mind:

-Set mini-goals: It’s easier to reach a major financial milestone if you break it down into manageable chunks.
+Set mini-goals: It’s easier to reach a major financial milestone if you break it down into smaller challenges.
 Keep a to-do list of daily and weekly tasks and focus on that, rather than how intimidating your big goal is.

 Write it down: One of the easiest ways to stay accountable is to keep a written record of your financial progress.
-Buy a journal or log book and track everything you do (or don’t do) on your daily lists.
+Start a finances journal and track everything you do (or don’t do) on your daily lists.

 Be your own boss: If your employee was missing deadlines or skipping work, you’d sure have something to say about it!
 Don’t let yourself slide if you skip a planned money transfer or dip into savings for a non-essential item.
 Take time to figure out why you made the mistake, write down steps to ensure it won’t happen again, and then move forward.